Survivor Series (1987): Background

 The inaugural Survivor Series was held at the Richfield Coliseum in Richfield Township, Ohio.

-Following WrestleMania III, the World Wrestling Federation (WWF, now WWE) added an event titled Survivor Series to their pay-per-view (PPV) calendar in November to market the success of Hulk Hogan and André the Giant's rivalry.
-It was scheduled to be held on Thanksgiving Night on November 26, 1987, and was held at the Richfield Coliseum in Richfield Township, Ohio.
+Following WrestleMania III, the professional wrestling promotion World Wrestling Federation (WWF, now WWE) added an event titled Survivor Series to their pay-per-view (PPV) calendar in November to market the success of Hulk Hogan and André the Giant's rivalry.
+It was scheduled to be held on Thanksgiving Day in the United States on Thursday, November 26, 1987, and was held at the Richfield Coliseum in Richfield Township, Ohio.
 The event was characterized by featuring only tag team elimination matches that were dubbed Survivor Series matches.
 Of the four matches at the event, three pitted teams of five wrestlers against each other, while the other featured five tag teams against each other (totaling 10 wrestlers per team), but with the stipulation being that if one member of a tag team was eliminated, both members of that particular tag team were eliminated.

 WWF Chief Executive Officer and Chairman Vince McMahon threatened cable companies who aired the National Wrestling Alliance's Starrcade (which was going head-to-head with Survivor Series on Thanksgiving night, 1987) instead of Survivor Series would not be allowed to broadcast WrestleMania IV.
 Most cable providers gave into McMahon's threat and only a handful aired Starrcade.